Overview

 • Single value — return a result and the caller receives it.

 • Async generatoryield results incrementally and the caller receives them as they’re produced.
-See Function Queue → Streaming results for an end-to-end example.
+See Streaming results below for an end-to-end example.

 • Nested calls — a function can call other functions, composing pipelines without manual orchestration.
-See Function Queue → Nested function calls for a pipeline example.
+See Nested function calls below for a pipeline example.

 Defining a function